HB 122

 SB 246

-Senate companion bill to HB 598 seeking to reinstate abortion rights in Georgia.
-Both chambers need to act for this to advance.
+Senate companion bill to HB 598 seeking to reinstate broader reproductive healthcare access in Georgia.
 Referred to Senate Judiciary committee and stalled since February 2025.

 SB 389

-Requires all covered immigration enforcement officers to wear clearly visible identification badges during public enforcement activities—a basic transparency measure to end anonymous raids.
+Requires all covered immigration enforcement officers to wear clearly visible identification badges during public enforcement activities.
 Currently stalled in Senate Public Safety committee.

 SB 390

-Bars the Georgia National Guard and other armed state forces from participating in federal immigration enforcement operations without explicit authorization from the Governor—asserting state sovereignty over state resources.
+Bars the Georgia National Guard and other armed state forces from participating in federal immigration enforcement operations without explicit authorization from the Governor.

 SB 391

-Prohibits federal immigration agents from entering schools, hospitals, churches, libraries, and domestic violence shelters without a judicially signed warrant—protecting Georgia's community anchor institutions.
+Prohibits federal immigration agents from entering schools, hospitals, churches, libraries, and domestic violence shelters without a judicially signed warrant.

 SB 397